infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - not defining custom order if the views in the layout file are not defined in the same order they should be presented to the user

-#### Additional notes

-This guideline covers point 2.1.1 Keyboard - Level A of the WCAG standard.

 ---

 ## Enough time

-_Provide users enough time to read and use content._
+Provide users enough time to read and use content.

+*This guideline covers point 2.2.1 Timing Adjustable - Level A of the WCAG standard.*

 :white_check_mark: **Success criteria**